CCBDA-UPC/Assignments-2025/Lab07.md

 - **Discover**: Explore raw log data in real-time to quickly identify issues.
 - **Machine Learning**: Automatically detect anomalies and outliers in your data with built-in ML features.
 - **Canvas**: Create custom, dynamic reports and presentations using your Elasticsearch data.

-#### Key CloudWatch Features:

-- **Metrics Monitoring**: Tracks resource usage such as CPU, memory, and network performance.
-- **Alarms**: Triggers notifications or actions when predefined thresholds are met.
-- **Log Management**: Collects and analyzes logs from AWS services and applications.
-- **Event-driven Automation**: Automates responses based on events using Amazon EventBridge.
-- **Custom Dashboards**: Creates real-time visualizations of key metrics.
-- **Anomaly Detection**: Leverages machine learning to identify abnormal patterns in metrics.

-By using **AWS CloudWatch**, you can optimize application performance, troubleshoot issues, and manage costs effectively across AWS environments.

 Together, **Elasticsearch** and **Kibana** form the **ELK Stack** (Elasticsearch, Logstash, and Kibana), a popular solution for log aggregation, analysis, and visualization.
 You will have access to a 14-day trial to explore these tools.